-The purpose of this Media Library Plugin is to facilitate the manipulation and grouping of images within the existing WordPress image library framework.
+The purpose of the Shiba Media Library Plugin is to facilitate the manipulation and grouping of images within the existing WordPress image library framework.

 When creating permalink structures, care must to taken to ensure that the new structure does not override existing post, page, category, and tag permalinks.